-From most U.S. cities, there is no nonstop flight to Budapest—you have to transfer from Germany or other neighboring countries because Hungary does not have its own air carrier.
+From most U.S. cities, there is no nonstop flight to Budapest-you have to transfer from Germany or other neighboring countries because Hungary does not have its own air carrier.
 However, Lufthansa, British Airways and Air France play a major part in getting passengers in and out of Budapest and make the process simple and painless.
 My flight landed in Munich where I was stopped for a security check, and from there, it was only a short flight to Budapest.
 When I arrived, I found that going in and out of Budapest Airport couldn’t be easier.
 It is a very small airport and only has two terminals: one for European Union countries one for non-European Union countries.
 Since I had already gone through customs in Munich, I did not need to go through customs again when I arrived in Budapest, which I found to be very convenient.
+I simply passed through a turnstile and I was on my way!
+Turnstiles are a common security feature in most airports.
+I think because turnstiles like these are inexpensive and widely available, a lot of airports use them as an effective form of crowd control.
 Travel from the airport to downtown was also relatively easy and only took about 35 minutes.
 On my return, I flew back via Dusseldorf and went through customs in there.

 A city with a magnificent view